 STEP 4: COOKING THE CHICKEN

-Remove your chicken from the fridge.
+Remove the large bowl of marinated chicken from the fridge.

 Heat some oil in a cooking pot over medium-low heat.
 I’ve used my handy-dandy Dutch oven here.
+You can use a small pot if you’re cooking for one.

 A cooking pot is necessary because we will be cooking our rice in this too!